Mikel John Obi: Early career

-Obi stood out to scouts and was later picked to play for top-flight club Plateau United, a side that had previously developed stars Celestine Babayaro, Victor Obinna and Chris Obodo, among others, that went on to success in European leagues.
+Obi stood out to scouts and was later picked to play for top-flight club Plateau United, a side that had previously developed stars such as Celestine Babayaro, Victor Obinna and Chris Obodo, among others, that went on to success in European Leagues.
 Later known as John Obi Mikel, he made headlines for his country at the FIFA Under-17 World Championships held in Finland.
 Following the tournament, he went on to a trial at South Africa club Ajax Cape Town, ultimately joining Oslo-based club Lyn Fotball in Norway.

 Transfer to England

-On 29 April 2005, a few days after Mikel turned 18, Premier League club Manchester United announced that they had struck a deal with Lyn to sign the player.
+On 29 April 2005, a few days after Mikel turned 18, Premier League club Manchester United announced that they had struck a deal with Lyn to sign him.
 United's website also claimed that they had done a deal directly with the teenager and that he had signed a contract to join them.
-Mikel's agents were bypassed as the club persuaded the youngster to sign a four-year contract without representation.
+Mikel's agents were bypassed as the club persuaded him to sign a four-year contract without representation.
 Lyn allegedly sent a fax to his agents abroad, claiming their services were no longer required by Mikel.
-Reports said the deal was initially worth £4 million, and would see the player arrive at Old Trafford in January 2006.
+Reports said the deal was initially worth £4 million, and would see Mikel arrive at Old Trafford in January 2006.

-Manchester United's rival Premier League club, Chelsea, later issued a counter-claim suggesting that they already had an agreement with Mikel and his agents, but Lyn denied this claim.
-However, subsequent reports indicated that Chelsea claimed to have been involved in arranging the player's original move to Europe with a view to signing him at a later date.
+Chelsea, Manchester United's Premier League rival, later issued a counter-claim suggesting that they already had an agreement with Mikel and his agents, but Lyn denied this claim.
+Subsequent reports indicated that Chelsea claimed to have been involved in arranging the player's original move to Europe with a view to signing him at a later date.
 Further substance was added to this claim after it was revealed that the player had impressed Chelsea manager José Mourinho while training with the club's first-team squad during the summer of 2004.